Cardiff Combination League: Promotion and relegation

-Promotion from the Premier Division is possible to the South Wales Alliance League, with the champion of the league playing the other tier 7 champions from the South Wales regional leagues via play-off games to determine promotion.
+Promotion from the Premier Division is possible to the lowest tier of the South Wales Premier League, with the champion of the league playing the other tier 7 champions from the South Wales regional leagues via play-off games to determine promotion.

 Champions - Top Division

 The top division has been called the Senior Division or Premier Division throughout its history.
 A full set of the champions can be found below.